1. Resources

 Designed for enterprise scale, Buildkite is a hybrid SaaS CI/CD offering that combines the power of your own build infrastructure with the convenience of a centralized web UI.

 Developer and DevOps teams use Buildkite's open source agent model (the equivalent of "self-hosted runners") to run build and deploy pipelines on their own infrastructure, and Buildkite provides the user experience and interface for pipeline orchestration and reporting.
+Buildkite also offers hosted agents, letting you get up and running quickly with a fully-managed solution.

 The SaaS platform contains the control plane, everything else stays on your infrastructure, including the compute, your source code, and your secrets.